brncd/Better-Golf/Api/README.md

 ## CORS Configuration

 CORS (Cross-Origin Resource Sharing) is configured to allow requests from any origin.
 You can further customize CORS settings in the code if needed.

-Please note that this README provides an overview of the API and its endpoints.
-Detailed documentation for each endpoint's request and response format should be available in the code or Swagger documentation.